GeorgBraun/IoT-Gateway-and-Server-Know-How/NodeVSCodeRPi.md

 ### Run VSCode remotely via SSH and X11-Forwarding

+1. Ensure SSH access to your RPi, e.g. as described on https://www.w3schools.com/nodejs/nodejs_raspberrypi.asp
 1. Enable X11Forwarding on RPi:<br>
-   Make sure you have SSH access to your RPi (e.g. see above).
-Then, on the RPi, open the `sshd_config` via `sudo nano /etc/ssh/sshd_config` and make sure that you have line with `X11Forwarding yes`.
+   On the RPi, open the `sshd_config` via `sudo nano /etc/ssh/sshd_config` and make sure that you have a line with `X11Forwarding yes`.
 1. Install xorg and some test apps:
    ```bash
    sudo apt-get install xorg